 All valid passports must contain food chain status pages.

-If you would like British Equestrian to register your horse's details, even if the passport has been correctly identified with your ownership details ,you can download our imported horse form.
+If your equine’s passport has the correct ownership details and it has been updated and stamped by a PIO from outside of the UK, you will need to have it registered on Defra’s Central Equine Database to indicate that the horse is in the UK.
+If you would like British Equestrian to register your horse's details, even if the passport has been correctly identified with your ownership details, you can download our imported horse form.
 If your address details aren't correctly identified in your passport, you'll need to download our ownership change form, where the details will be updated and Defra notified.
 More information can be found on our changing ownership pages.

 If your passport was issued by a recognised body but can't be amended to comply with the regulations, a PIO will need to either: